-Despite that in the real environment, the contact information may be stored in one backend system and the account information in another, in MockMotor all these data are merged into one mock account and can be used by any response within the mock environment.
+Despite that in the real environment, the contact information may be stored in one backend system and the account information in another, in MockMotor all these data are merged into one mock account and can be used by any reaction within the mock environment.

-Use of Accounts in Responses
+Use of Accounts in Reactions

 For example, if the GetPostOfficeDetail request contains